I have done one braver thing

 Which is, to keepe that hid.

-We are busy working to bring John Donne's "The Undertaking" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring John Donne's "The Undertaking" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Undertaking" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.